Journal of Peptide Science

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have created an account.

 File types.
 Preferred formats for the text and tables of your manuscript are .doc, .rtf, .ppt, .xls.
 LaTeX files may be submitted provided that an .eps or .pdf file is provided in addition to the source files.
+Please do not use templates with Wiley or Wiley-VCH branding.
 Figures may be provided in .tiff or .eps format.

 NON-LATEX USERS: Editable source files must be uploaded at this stage.
 Tables must be on separate pages after the reference list, and not be incorporated into the main text.
 Figures should be uploaded as separate figure files.